-In 2005, for example, a Fort Bragg facility supplying a locally compliant San Francisco medical cannabis delivery service called "MendoHealing" was raided by Mendocino law enforcement.
+In 2005, for example, a Fort Bragg facility supplying a locally compliant San Francisco medical cannabis delivery service called "MendoHealing" was raided by Mendocino law enforcement21.
 Law enforcement seized more than 1700 plants and 1000 pounds of cannabis, numbers way above the Measure G's limits.
-Sixty-five people were discovered trimming and processing cannabis, many of which were Mexican migrants who had recently worked in the county's grape harvest.
-Although the facility contained paperwork including a letter from Sheriff Tony Craver confirming the medical status of the operation, as well as patient records supporting a 215-compliant legal defense the business as a collective garden, observers reported legally questionable actions by the law enforcement team:
+Sixty-five people were discovered trimming and processing cannabis, many of whom were Mexican immigrants who had recently worked in the county's grape harvest.
+Although the facility contained paperwork, including a letter from Sheriff Tony Craver, confirming the medical status of the operation, as well as patient records supporting a defense as a Proposition 215 compliant collective garden, observers reported legally questionable actions by the law enforcement team: